 In the paper~\cite{Ste-Fac-det} by Steinberg, he provides a factorization of the semigroup determinant of commutative semigroups.
 The semigroup determinant is either zero or it factors into linear polynomials.
 Steinberg describes the factors and their multiplicities explicitly.
 This work was a continuation of previous studies on commutative semigroups with Frobenius semigroup algebras by Ponizovski\u{\i}~\cite{Ponizovski} and Wenger~\cite{Wenger}.
 Steinberg also showed that the semigroup determinant of an inverse semigroup can be computed as the semigroup determinant of a finite groupoid.

-In~\cite{Ste-Fac-det}, the determining the determinant of idempotent semigroups with central idempotents, is crucial for understanding the determinant of commutative semigroups.
-This current paper investigates a class of finite semigroups in which every two idempotents commute.
-This is a larger class than the semigroups with central idempotents and also inverse semigroups discussed in the previous paper.
-The paper defines a partial order relation for this class of finite semigroups.
+The aim of the current paper is to understand under what conditions the determinant of a semigroup lying in the pseudovariety $\pv{ECOM}$ is non-zero and to study its factorization.
+Essentially, it wishes to develop the ideas in Steinberg’s paper~\cite{Ste-Fac-det}.
+In~\cite{Ste-Fac-det}, the determinant of semigroups with central idempotents has been examined for the purpose of providing a factorization of commutative semigroups.
+The pseudovariety $\pv{ECOM}$ is, by a celebrated result of Ash, precisely the pseudovariety generated by finite inverse semigroups.
+This is a larger class than that of the semigroups with central idempotents and also of inverse semigroups discussed in~\cite{Ste-Fac-det}.
+Then, this fact makes it a natural object of study.

+We defines a partial order relation for this class of finite semigroups.
 This relation extends the natural partial ordering of the idempotents within the semigroup.
-This partial order relation is crucial for determining the determinant of these semigroups.
-The paper then proposes a conjecture regarding some of these semigroups with zero determinant, and applies this conjecture to recognize semigroups in this class with a non-zero determinant.
-Our recognition is more specific for this class of semigroups.
-To investigate small semigroups with a maximum order of 8 or less, the author uses a combination of techniques such as the package Smallsemi \cite{Smallsemi0.6.13} in GAP~\cite{GAP4} as a database, and programs developed in C{\fontseries{b}\selectfont\#} to test this conjecture about these types of semigroups, ensuring that there is no contradiction for these types of semigroups.
+This partial order relation is crucial for examining the determinant of these semigroups.
+We then identify semigroups in this class with a non-zero determinant, studying their factorizations.
+Our identification is more specific for this class of semigroups.

 The paper is organized as follows.
 We begin with a preliminary section on semigroups and determinant of a semigroup.
 We present a partial order relation on the semigroups of the pseudovariety $\pv{ECOM}$ and investigate their properties.
-We then turn to determine the determinant of finite semigroups of this pseudovariety.
+We then proceed to compute the determinant of finite semigroups within this pseudovariety.
 To demonstrate the method, several examples are provided, and their calculations are performed using programs developed in C{\fontseries{b}\selectfont\#}.
-These examples are discussed in an appendix section at the end of the paper.
+These examples are discussed in an appendix at the end of the paper.